Tips To Whittle Your Waist Away

 5. Prepare Your Portions – Put the amount of food you think you need on your plate at the start of the meal.
 Protein portion is the size of your palm.
 A serving of non starchy vegetables such as broccoli, or asparagus is about a half cup, leafy greens are a cup.
-Fats are a condiment such as a piece of cheese the size of your thumb, or a tablespoon of oil or enough nuts to fit into the center of the cupped palm of your hand.
+Fats are a condiment such as a piece of cheese the size of your thumb.
+For instance, a tablespoon of oil or enough nuts to fit into the center of the cupped palm of your hand.

 8. White Out– White foods such as sugar, potatoes, white bread, white rice, alcohol and other processed foods raise your blood sugar quickly and insulin rises accordingly.
 Insulin stores fat and the higher the elevation, the more resistance you develop.
-Insulin resistance can give rise to metabolic syndrome characterized by lipid disorders such as high triglycerides, high blood pressure, diabetes, obesity and increased risk of cardiovascular disease.
+Insulin resistance can give rise to metabolic syndrome characterized by lipid disorders.
+Such as high triglycerides, high blood pressure, diabetes, obesity and increased risk of cardiovascular disease.